-The Scan-line 7 series has been approved according to the DIN EN 13240, NS 3058/3059, DINplus and 15a B-VG.
+The Scan-Line 40 and 50 have been approved according to the EN 13240 / NS 3058.

 Approval means that consumers can be sure, that the stove meets a range of specifications and requirements intended to ensure that the materials used are of good quality, that the stove does not adversely affect the environment, and hat it is economical to use.